-I’m retired – do I need Medicare Supplement insurance?
+I’m Retired – Do I Need a Medicare Supplement Insurance Plan?

-Before you can get Medicare Supplement insurance, you need to be enrolled in Original Medicare, Part A and Part B. So, if:
+Before you can get a Medicare Supplement insurance plan, you need to be enrolled in Original Medicare, Part A and Part B. So, if:

 - You’re eligible for Medicare but you’re not yet retired, and